 What is a pet pharmacy benefits plan?

 A pet pharmacy benefits plan is a simple monthly or yearly membership plan that you purchase for your pet in order to see great benefits and savings on medications.
-PetPlus by PetCareRx offers up to 75% off the retail price of medications – that’s huge savings!
+PetPlus offers up to 75% off the retail price of medications – that’s huge savings!
 What’s more, a plan like this doesn’t ask for a health history of your pet, and costs will never go up for a pre-existing condition or if your pet gets sick.

 Find out more about how much you can save on a pharmacy benefits plan like PetPlus.